fortio/terminal/README.md

 # terminal

-Minimal Ansi terminal library to get things like "readline" like for the grol command line repl and others.
+Wrapper around [x/term](https://github.com/golang/term) for a "readline" like library for the [grol](https://github.com/grol-io/grol#grol) command line repl and others.